Richie Ennin: Spartaks Jūrmala

 In 2019, Ennin joined Latvian Higher League side Spartaks Jūrmala.
 That season, he made 22 league appearances, scoring five goals and assisting on eight more.

 Loans

 On 16 January 2020, Ennin would be loaned to Lithuanian A Lyga side FK Žalgiris.

 In October 2020, Ennin would join FNL club FC Tom Tomsk on a subloan from Žalgiris, until the end of 2020.
 Ennin would be voted by supporters as the club's best player in November and December, and his loan with Tom Tomsk would be extended until June 2021.

 In August 2021, Ennin would join Russian Premier League club Nizhny Novgorod on loan for the 2021–22 season.
 He reunited with Aleksandr Kerzhakov, who was his manager at Tom Tomsk in the previous season.
 On 23 June 2022, Nizhny Novgorod confirmed that Ennin left the club upon the expiry of his loan.

-In July 2022, he joined Budapest Honvéd of the in the Hungarian Nemzeti Bajnokság I on loan, with an option to purchase.
+In July 2022, he joined Budapest Honvéd in the Hungarian Nemzeti Bajnokság I on loan, with an option to purchase.